-- Determining patterns of hydroclimate variability, climate feedbacks, and past extent of high-altitude glaciers and aerosol deposition requires ice coring in the North Pacific coastal mountain ranges. - Determining patterns of hydroclimate variability, climate feedbacks, and past extent of high-altitude glaciers and aerosol deposition requires ice coring in the North Pacific coastal mountain ranges. - Determining the amount of meltwater retained and refrozen in the near surface firn (top ~60 m) on the Greenland Ice Sheet and on the Antarctic Peninsula is critical for improving estimates of surface mass balance under current warming conditions. - Targeted ice coring to investigate ice, ocean, and atmospheric dynamics in WAIS coastal domes and coastal ice caps and along the dynamic Amundsen Sea Coast of Antarctica, and near Camp Century along the northwest coast of Greenland, are active and engaged on ongoing planning. - •A climate record from the last interglacial period (the Eemian, ~130k to 110k years ago) is key to predicting the response of glaciers and ice sheets to future warming.
+- Determining patterns of hydroconditions variability, feedbacks, and past extent of high-altitude glaciers and aerosol deposition requires ice coring in the North Pacific coastal mountain ranges. - Determining the amount of meltwater retained and refrozen in the near surface firn (top ~60 m) on the Greenland Ice Sheet and on the Antarctic Peninsula is critical for improving estimates of surface mass balance under current warming conditions. - Targeted ice coring to investigate ice, ocean, and atmospheric dynamics in WAIS coastal domes and coastal ice caps and along the dynamic Amundsen Sea Coast of Antarctica, and near Camp Century along the northwest coast of Greenland, are active and engaged on ongoing planning. - A record from the last interglacial period (the Eemian, ~130k to 110k years ago) is key to predicting the response of glaciers and ice sheets to future warming.
 Eemian ice was recovered from the Camp Century, Greenland core in the 1960's, and an effort to retrieve an intermediate depth ice core from this region is in the planning stages.
-In Antarctica, extracting a record from Eemian ice is especially important for helping constrain climate and glacial histories of the WAIS during the last interglacial, and is the primary motivation for the upcoming deep drilling at Hercules Dome, where replicate coring will retrieve deep ice with the compressed interglacial climate record.
-An ice core from Hercules Dome, the high-priority next deep ice core for the U.S. community, will lead to understanding whether the WAIS collapsed during the last interglacial period (MIS5e), and if it did not collapse, then under what climate conditions was it stable?
-WAIS history during the Eemian is poorly known; because large sea level rise due to current climate warming may occur if the WAIS becomes destabilized, an understanding of the WAIS during the last interglacial is urgent. - •Blue ice paleoclimate records are providing samples for atmospheric and ultra-trace component studies and can enable further new types of measurements that have previously been impossible, including analysis of ice older than 2M years.
+In Antarctica, extracting a record from Eemian ice is especially important for helping constrain environmental and glacial histories of the WAIS during the last interglacial, and is the primary motivation for the upcoming deep drilling at Hercules Dome, where replicate coring will retrieve deep ice with the compressed interglacial record.
+An ice core from Hercules Dome, the high-priority next deep ice core for the U.S. community, will lead to understanding whether the WAIS collapsed during the last interglacial period (MIS5e), and if it did not collapse, then under what conditions was it stable?
+WAIS history during the Eemian is poorly known; because large sea level rise due to current warming may occur if the WAIS becomes destabilized, an understanding of the WAIS during the last interglacial is urgent. - •Blue ice areas are providing samples for atmospheric and ultra-trace component studies and can enable further new types of measurements that have previously been impossible, including analysis of ice up to 6M years old.
 Blue-ice studies at Allan Hills, Mt.
-Moulton, and Taylor Glacier have been fruitful from this realm so far; such studies at blue ice sites should continue. - Ice cores and borehole observations reaching ages between 800,000 years and 2 M years (and beyond) are significant, for these data may provide new insight into the effects of greenhouse gases on climate and the observed change in periodicity of glacial cycles during the mid-Pleistocene.
+Moulton, and Taylor Glacier have been fruitful from this realm so far; such studies at blue ice sites should continue, with other sites of interest including Elephant Moraine and Reckling Moraine - Ice cores and borehole observations reaching ages between 800,000 years and 6 M years (and beyond) are significant, for these data may provide new insight into the effects of greenhouse gases and the observed change in periodicity of glacial cycles during the mid-Pleistocene.
 The search to identify sites suitable for extracting ancient ice should continue.
-Through COLDEX, U.S. scientists will continue to retrieve samples of ancient ice from blue ice regions that provide snapshots of climate as it existed over several million years ago.
+Through COLDEX, U.S. scientists will continue to retrieve samples of ancient ice from blue ice regions that provide snapshots of conditions that existed over several million years ago.